 Hailed as "the most significant individual contributor to Hawaiian art in the 20th century" and "without question the greatest interpreter of the Hawaiian figure," Madeline Grace Cook, Lady Tennent — commonly known as Madge Tennent (1889-1972) — was born in Dulwich, England.
-When she was five, she moved with her family to Cape Town, South Africa.
+When she was five she moved with her family to Cape Town, South Africa.
 At the age of twelve, she entered an art school in Cape Town, and the following year her parents, who recognized and encouraged her talent, moved to Paris to enable Madeline to study there.
 In Paris, she studied figure drawing under William Bouguereau, an experience that laid the technical foundation for her later figural drawings and paintings.
-She and her family subsequently returned to South Africa, and after her marriage in 1915 to Hugh Cowper Tennent, she relocated to his native New Zealand.
-In 1917 they moved to British Samoa, where Tennent's fascination with the Polynesian people blossomed into an artistic love affair.
+She and her family subsequently returned to South Africa, and after her marriage in 1915 to Hugh Cowper Tennent (KBE), she relocated to his native New Zealand.
+In 1917, they moved to British Samoa, where Tennent's fascination with the Polynesian people blossomed into an artistic love affair.